 THE FAMILY is the basic unit of society and the God-given design for spiritual development and community strength.
 The Family consists of your local (immediate) family, as well as your extended (Church and Christian circles) family.
 The Family is your vital resource for fellowship, accountability, teaching and love.
 The Family, ultimately, is not an end in itself.
 The Family is responsible to God and exists for the fulfillment of God’s purposes in the world.

 As you know, today’s Christ-centered families are being threatened in a variety of ways.
-From compromises in Christian doctrine to preoccupation with worldly values and enticements, Satan will stop at nothing to drive a wedge in your relationship with Christ.
+From compromises in Christian doctrine to preoccupation with worldly values and self-serving enticements, Satan will stop at nothing to drive a wedge in your relationship with Christ.
 Through the increased tensions and problems of our complex world that exists largely WITHOUT Christ, today’s “typical” pace of living has destroyed traditional family values and as a result, has had a tremendous impact upon family living today.

 What’s the solution?
 THE FAMILY!